yjsong22/TempVS/README.md

 ```
 ├── data/
 │   └── benchmark/                # Annotation files (multiple-choice questions and answers)
-│   └── benchmark_pkl/            # Annotation files in pkl format (used in the code)
+│   └── benchmark_pkl/            # Annotation files in pkl format (used in the code, all the same as in json format)
 │   └── flintstones/              # Image subset from FlintstonesSV
 │       └── combined/
 │       └── combined_shuffled/
 │       └── video_frames_sampled_jpg/
+│   └── predictions/              # Directory of predictions
+│       └── blind/                # Predictions of LLMs: text only, no images
+│       └── combined/             # Predictions of combined images as a sequence
+│       └── separate/             # Predictions of separate images as a sequence
 │   └── pororo/                   # Image subset from PororoSV
 │       └── combined/
 │       └── combined_shuffled/